evelynfoy/southern-cross-equestrian-center/README.md

 - __Inpirational Section__

-  - The inspirational section will make the user imagine what it would be like to try riding in general and then encourage them to contact it by assuring them that it caters for everyone and also gives a taste of the options it offers.
-IT then encourates them to contact the centre by providing a link to the contact section.
+  - The inspirational section will make the user imagine what it would be like to try riding in general and then encourage them to contact the centre by assuring them that it caters for everyone and also gives a taste of the options it offers.
+It then encourates them to contact the centre by providing a link to the contact section.

 ![Inspirational Section](docs/images/inspirational-section.png)

 - __Welcome or About section__

-  - This section gives some information about the centre and what it stands for .
+  - This section gives some information about the centre and what it stands for.
   - It provides a link to Aire - The Association of Irisk Riding Establishments - citing that the centre is fully approved.

 ![Welcome Section](docs/images/welcome-section.png)

-__Kids section__
+- __Kids section__

   - This section focuses on kids, highlighting the fact that the centre is suitable for and welcomes kids.
-  - It also includes an image showing kids onb horseback having fun.
+  - It also includes an image showing kids on horseback having fun.

 ![Kids Section](docs/images/kids-section.png)

-__Adults section__
+- __Adults section__

   - This section focuses on adults, highlighting the fact that the centre is also suitable for adults.
   - It also includes an image showing adults on horseback having fun.

 ![Adults Section](docs/images/adults-section.png)

-__Livery section__
+- __Livery section__

   - This section focuses on the livery service also provided extoling the virtues of keeping your horse or pony at the centre.
   - It also includes an image showing an horse in a rug looking content.

 ![Livery Section](docs/images/livery-section.png)

-__Gallery section__
+- __Gallery section__

   - The gallery will provide the user with supporting images to see what fun it is to ride at the centre.
   - This section is valuable to the user as they will be able to easily identify the types of activities that take place at the centre.